kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

               state: PLACED
       {{< /highlight >}}
    1. In the remote clusters, confirm that the federated resources are created.
 The following commands are based on the previous step's example.<!--If step 8 was updated for 1.15, update this step as well for the 1.15 feature-->
-      * In the previous version's remote cluster, verify that the resource is federated with only the previous version's configuration.
-In the example, the previous 1.12 version has an updated `numRetries: 10`, but no `retryBackOff` section, which is available only in version 1.13 or later.
+      * In the existing version's remote cluster, verify that the resource is federated with only the existing version's configuration.
+In the example, the existing 1.12 version has an updated `numRetries: 10`, but no `retryBackOff` section, which is available only in version 1.13 or later.
         {{< highlight yaml "hl_lines=5" >}}
 kubectl get virtualservices -n gloo-system --context remote1 -o yaml ...